ulrichwohak/ulrichwohak.github.io/_posts/2021-11-09-event_study_universal_v_local_base_period.md

 **Example 3: Longer Run Linear Trends**

-Finally, let's consider the case where there are longish-run linear trend differences between the treated group and untreated group (and, thus, parallel trends is violated in pre-treatment periods).
+Finally, let’s consider the case where there are longish-run linear trend differences between the treated group and untreated group (and, thus, parallel trends is violated in pre-treatment periods).
 That is, we are in the case where, on average, outcomes are increasing by one in the